“I won’t work with galleries. The commission is too high!”

-The first thing you need to do is forget the question in the title of this post, “why do galleries get such high commissions?” and the related question “are gallery commissions too high?”
+The first thing you need to do is forget the question in the title of this post, “Why do galleries get such high commissions?” and the related question, “Are gallery commissions too high?”
 These questions simply don’t matter because gallery commissions aren’t going down any time soon.
-You may as well ask “why is gravity such a downer?” or “is gravity too strong?”
-You might be able to come up with some great arguments against the effects of gravity, and reasons why you should be lighter, but gravity, just like the gallery commission, is immutable.
+You may as well ask “Why is gravity such a downer?”
+You might be able to come up with some great arguments against the effects of gravity and reasons why you should be lighter, but gravity, just like the gallery commission, is immutable.

 A little math and the answers to a few simple questions should help you decide.

-If that were all the math you had to do, this would be pretty simply because obviously $1,000 is better than $500.
-We need to dig a little deeper though, and dissect the value to better understand where the original $1,000 value is being created.
+If that were all the math you had to do, this would be pretty simple because obviously $1,000 is better than $500.
+We need to dig a little deeper, though, and dissect the value to better understand where the original $1,000 value is being created.

 I would argue that the value of any piece of art is comprised of two distinct components.
 One part of the value of the art is created by you as you are in the studio employing your talent and creativity to produce this masterpiece.
 The second part of the value is created by all of the time, effort, and creativity that goes into marketing, promoting, and selling that work of art.

 Which is more difficult, creating the art or selling it?
 Every artist would have a different answer to this question, but I suspect that a majority of artists feel it’s much easier to create art than it is to sell it.